Isaac D. Burrell

-Isaac David Burell (March 10, 1865 – March 21, 1914) was a noted early Black physician and pharmacist in Roanoke, Virginia.
+Isaac David Burell (March 10, 1865 – March 21, 1914) was a physician and pharmacist in Roanoke, Virginia.
+He was African-American.

 Personal life

 Isaac David Burell was born on March 10, 1865, at his father's farm in Chula, Virginia, in Amelia County, Virginia.
 Probably he was the son of a former slave, Isaac David Burrell first attended Lincoln University (Pennsylvania) and later received an M.D. in 1893 from the Leonard Medical College of Shaw University in Raleigh, North Carolina.
 He moved to Roanoke and there established in 1893 a prospering medical practice as one of the few doctors for Black patients.

 Burrell opened a drugstore, for many years the only Black-owned drugstore in southwestern Virginia.
 He started a pharmacy on Gainsborough Road between Patton and Harrison Avenues that eventually became the largest Black-owned pharmacy in southwest Virginia.

 His wife, Margaret Barnette Burrell (1873–1970) from Lynchburg, Virginia, was also recognized as a society leader in Roanoke.
 She was a graduate of Hampton Normal & Industrial Institute, and became a teacher in Roanoke's Third Ward School.
 They lived on Gainsborough Road before building a mansion around the corner on in the first block of Patton Avenue NW.
 "His wife was accomplished and sociable.
 She is a lady of rare traits and accomplishments."

 A still photograph of Burrell and his wife is held by the New York Public Library.